infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 - Exposing genitals to the child
 - Sharing intimate personal details with the child
 - talking/discussing erotic scenes from a movie

+## EMERGENCIES & NATURAL DISASTERS

+According to Rainbow Homes, CCIs need to be prepared for the following emergency situations
+- Child missing
+- Death of a child or caregiver
+- Report of a weapon in the home
+- Fire
+- Natural Disasters
+- Bomb Threats
+- Civil Disturbance
+- Medical Emergencies
+- Sexual Abuse

 ### Prevention of CSA